 - Stop walking.

-- Observe your thoughts and feelings.
+- Observe thoughts and feelings.

-- Breathe will mindful awareness.
+- Breathe with mindful awareness.

 This is a simple and practical way to deal with cravings of any type.
 The essence is to stop, breathe, and cultivate a moment of self-awareness.